 Scale 2: C’ B A# A G# G F# F E D# D C# C

-So, the same chords constructed from the inverted scales will sound different, and people, especially musicians, will not agree on what the mood of each chord is, which is not the case.
+So, the same chords constructed from the inverted scales will sound different, and people, especially musicians, will not agree on what the mood of each chord is, which is not the case in the real world.
 Thus, it can be concluded that such inverted auditory qualia do not happen.

 9.3.2.
 Shifted qualia